ABOUT US

 Jesse Kline, Assistant Director - jesse@auburndowntown.org

-Gillian Sears, ERHC Visitor Experience Manager - gillian@equalrightsheritage.com
+Gillian Sears, ERHC Assistant Visitor Experience Manager - gillian@equalrightsheritage.com

 BID Sponsors

-We thank our sponsors that help subsidize our Flower Power program and free community festivals & events: Lyons National Bank, the City of Auburn and Auburn Beautification Commission.
+We thank our sponsors that help subsidize our Flower Power program and free community festivals & events: Auburn Beautification Commission, Chemung Canal Trust, the City of Auburn, Lyons National Bank, and Wegmans.

 Header photo by Jimmy Giannettino.